scoutapp/scout_apm_ruby/README.markdown

 ## Help

-See our [troubleshooting tips](https://scoutapp.com/info/support_app_monitoring) and/or email support@scoutapp.com if you need a hand.
+Email support@scoutapp.com if you need a hand.